 the school might have good rating but for the special education classroom is bad. if i wouldve know how it actually is in the classroom i wouldve looked for another school. the teacher seams unexperienced and looks frustrated with her inavility to control the classroom and the kids. the teacher/student ration is redicilous! the director is not as friendly and great as they make him seem endless your a white upper class parent!
 He lacks understanding and compassion with the special needs children and from my experience i believe he needs more education on Autism and understanding them and their behaviors!!

 Thornhill Elementary School is a public elementary school in Oakland.
-The principal of Thornhill Elementary School is Mel Stenger and can be contacted at firstname.lastname@example.org.
-390 children attend Thornhill Elementary School and identify as Black, non-Hispanic; White, non-Hispanic; and Unspecified.
-5% of the Thornhill Elementary School students have "limited English proficiency."
-5% of the 390 students here get reduced lunch prices.
-The student to teacher ratio at Thornhill Elementary School is 18:1.
+The principal of Thornhill Elementary School is Mel Stenger and can be contacted at email@example.com.
+390 students go to Thornhill Elementary School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Unspecified.
+5% of the Thornhill Elementary School students are "limited in English proficiency."
+5% of the 390 students here have subsidized lunches.
+The ratio of students to teachers at Thornhill Elementary School is 18:1.
 Montclair Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture